PayPal Sports Betting Sites

 Here are some of the promotions to look out for:

-- No-Deposit Bonuses: Before you make that PayPal deposit, you can get a free bet (up to $25) simply for signing up.
+- No-Deposit Bonuses: Before you make that PayPal deposit, you can get a bonus bet (up to $25) simply for signing up.
 Make sure you read the terms and conditions, as wagering requirements vary across the books.

 - Matched welcome bonuses: Most PA online sportsbooks will match your first deposit at 100% rates of up to $500.
 You’ll need to wager this bonus money before it is transferred to your real money account.